ZenitH-AT/nvidia-update/README.md

 ### Optional parameters

 * `-clean` - deletes the old driver and installs the newest one
+* `-schedule` - creates a scheduled task after the driver has been installed, to periodically check for new drivers
 * `-folder <path_to_folder>` - the directory where the script will download and extract the new driver

 ### How to pass the optional parameters